What to look for in a new Awarding Organisation

 A good partner will:

-Many employers and training providers only explore alternatives after months or even years of quiet frustration.
-A review doesn’t commit you to change, but it can restore clarity and confidence.
+Many providers only explore alternatives after years of quiet frustration.
+A review doesn’t commit you to change but it can restore clarity and confidence.

 A final thought